 A deduction reduces the amount of income you pay taxes on, which means you could pay less in taxes.
 You subtract deductions from your income before calculating how much taxes you owe.
 How much a deduction saves you depends on your income tax bracket.

-Because a deduction’s value to you is tied to your tax rate, the higher your tax rate, the more of the deduction’s benefit you can reap.
+A deduction’s value to you is tied to your tax rate.
+So if you’re paying a higher tax rate, you can reap more of a deduction’s benefit.
 The lower your tax rate, the less benefit a deduction will have for you.
-So imagine that you take a $5,000 deduction, but you’re in the 35% tax bracket (the second highest).
+Imagine that you take a $5,000 deduction, but you’re in the 35% tax bracket — the second highest.
 Now you’re saving $1,750 in taxes.